-Anxiety can be defined as a normal and regularly occurring emotion that can be observed in all humans.
+Anxiety can be defined as a regularly occurring emotion that affects the majority of people.
 It is normal and is experienced by all at some point.
-It is basically worrying about things which go away after a short duration of time but if the feeling of anxiety stays for a long time and start interfering with the ability to enjoy life and making it difficult for you to continue doing daily activities, then it is a topic of concern.
-It requires treatment as it may worsen if left untreated.
-It is a condition in which individuals think that they are in danger but in reality, they are not.
-Anxiety can come in many forms, it can be accompanied by the panic attacks, unwanted thoughts, uncontrolled behaviour and an extreme feeling of fear.
+It is a condition in which individuals think that they are in danger, but it may just be a result of overthinking.
+It requires treatment as it may start to worsen with time.
+Anxiety can come in many forms; it can be accompanied by panic attacks, unwanted thoughts, uncontrolled behavior, and an extreme feeling of fear.

 Symptoms of anxiety

-Anxiety is defined by the behavioural, psychological and subjective characteristics.
-It is accompanied by the feeling of dread and apprehensive and many psychological reactions such as irregular heartbeat, increased blood pressure, sweating, and trembling.
+Anxiety is defined by behavioral, psychological, and subjective characteristics.
+The feeling of dread accompanies it along with many psychological reactions such as irregular heartbeat, increased blood pressure, sweating, and trembling.
 Some other symptoms of anxiety include

 - Obsessive thoughts

 - Difficulty with concentrations